-Placement bets provide you with odds for different countries to finish in different positions in the final Eurovision standings.
-There are plenty of bets to choose from in these markets, with odds available for top 3, top 5, and top 10 finishes along with reaching the final odds.
+Placement bets provide odds for different countries to finish in various positions in the final Eurovision standings.
+There are plenty of bets in these markets, with odds available for top 3, top 5, and top 10 finishes, along with reaching the final odds.

 The Eurovision song contest is always a special affair, which also means a lot of special bets.
 This can mean basically anything: the best Balcan country, the best former Soviet country, the best Nordic country, etc. Betting sites are becoming more and more creative with special bets as the years go on.

 The very first thing to consider when betting on the Eurovision song contest is the Eurovision betting sites themselves.
 You always want to find the bookies with the best Eurovision odds, but at many sites, the odds can come from the same place, so some investigation is always smart.

 Be also sure to see if there's a way to bet on the Eurovision for free, which can be done with both new customer sign up offers and free bets.
 These provide you with free betting money to use for your Eurovision betting!